-For G. Wolter, J. Keebler, and J. Newman, the 2017 Nonqualified Deferred Compensation Table represents amounts deferred under individual deferred compensation agreements.
+For J. Keebler and J. Newman, the 2018 Nonqualified Deferred Compensation Table represents amounts deferred under individual deferred compensation agreements.
 Participants may defer up to 100 percent of monthly salary under their deferred compensation agreements.
 Deferred amounts are credited with earnings based on the semiannual rate of U.S. Treasury Bills having a 26-week maturity increased by one percentage compounded monthly, with a minimum annual rate of 7 percent, compounded monthly.
 The basis for the earnings credit is determined by the Company with approval from the Board of Directors and was last changed in 1991.
 The Company does not make contributions to participants' accounts under the deferred compensation agreements.
 Distributions are payable upon the six-month anniversary of the employee's termination of employment with the Company, reflecting an Internal Revenue Code provision that has generally applied since January 1, 2005, to deferred compensation arrangements.
-G. Wolter's deferred prior to the effective date of the related Internal Revenue Code provision, as his compensation was deferred prior to the effective date of the related Internal Revenue Code provision.
 The form of distribution is based on employee election and paid in semiannual or annual installments up to 15 years or in a lump sum.